TBM13/Samsung-Camera-Experiments/README.md

   -h, --help            show this help message and exit

 Lib Modifications:
+  --hardware-level HARDWARE_LEVEL
-  --enable-cap CAPABILITY [CAPABILITY ...]
+                        The hardware level that will be set --enable-cap CAPABILITY [CAPABILITY ...]
                         The capabilities that will be enabled, separated by space.